 “The inter vivos gift of Blackacre should be deemed an equitable advancement.”

+.
 Appellants concede that Elizabeth King is entitled by law to receive a statutory share of one third of the assets of the estate.
-They argue that equity should require the decedent'sinter vivos gift to be counted as an advancement against that share.
+They argue that equity should require the decedent’s inter vivos gift to be counted as an advancement against that share.

 There is some evidence that Glenn D. King transferred the Huber Heights property to his wife in anticipation of her receipt of the property after his death.
 Her right to receive was testate, i.e., created by will.
 She extinguished that right when she elected against the will and took her statutory share, which is considered an intestate share.
 However, R.C.
+2105.051 permits the value of any advancement to be cоunted against an intestate share only if it is declared to be an advancement (1) in a contemporaneous writing by the decedent, or (2) acknowledged in writing by the heir to be an advancement.
+These methods of proof are exclusive.

 Equity will not grant relief where there is a plain, adequate, and complete remedy at law.
 Such a remedy is available through R.C.
+2105.051, but only upon the proof required.
+Appellants cannot have equitable relief simply because their proof is insufficient to entitle them to a remedy otherwise available at law.
+Appellants’ first sub-assignment of error is overruled.

 Appellants’ second sub-assignment of error states:

-"Decedent's inter vivos conveyance of the house to Elizabeth King by deed was in satisfaction of the real property devise for her in the will and constitutes an ademption by satisfaction which should be deemed an equitable advancement in determining her intestate distribution when electing to take against decedent's will." *751
+“Decedent’s inter vivos conveyance of thе house to Elizabeth King by deed was in satisfaction of the real property devise for her in the will and constitutes an ademption by satisfaction which should be deemed an equitable advancement in determining her intestate distribution when electing to take against decedent’s will.”

-"Ademption" is the extinction or withholding of a legacy in consequence of some action of the testator.
-Ellard v.
-Ferris,supra,
+“Ademption” is the extinction or withholding of a legacy in consequence of some action of the testator.

-Glenn D. King's inter vivos gift of the Huber Heights property to Elizabeth King renders inoperative, as to that property, the specific legacy in his will devising all his real property to Elizabeth King.
-This ademption affects only Elizabeth King's rights as a legatee under the will.
+Glenn D. King’s inter vivos gift of the Huber Heights property to Elizabeth King renders inoperative, as to that property, the specific legacy in his will devising all his real property to Elizabeth King.
+This adеmption affects only Elizabeth King’s rights as a legatee under the will.
 She has waived those rights by electing to instead take her statutory share, which is a form of intestate inheritance.
 Ademption has no application to intestate inheritance, as its object is legacies pursuant to will.
-It cannot be transformed into an "advancement" by invoking equitable principles.
-Appellants' second sub-assignment of error is overruled.
+It cannot be transformed into an “advancement” by invoking equitable principles.
+Appellants’ secоnd sub-assignment of error is overruled.

 Appellants’ third sub-assignment or error states:

-Elizabeth King testified that her husband told her in November 1989, after he had executed his will, that he would transfer the Huber Heights property to her by deed "instead of having it go through his estate."
-Glenn D. King executed a warranty deed on January 12, 1990.
-It bears no declaration that he intended the conveyance to be an advancement against Elizabeth King's share of his estate.
+Elizabeth King testified that her husband told her in November 1989, after he had executed his will, that he would transfer the Huber Heights property to her by deed “instead of having it go through his estate.”
+Glеnn D. King executed a warranty deed on January 12, 1990.
+It bears no declaration that he intended the conveyance to be an аdvancement against Elizabeth King’s share of his estate.

 Having overruled the assignment of error, the judgment of the trial court will be affirmed.